marzoukali/callstackninja/README.md

 - Ctl_Shift+P then write Visualize Stack and hit enter
 - Now F5 & You should be able to see the drawings in there
 # callstackninja README

-This is the README for your extension "callstackninja".
-After writing up a brief description, we recommend including the following sections.

 ## Features